CoSteer: Collaborative Decoding-Time Personalization via Local Delta Steering: Experiment

 \subsection{Tasks and datasets}

-To demonstrate the versatility of our CoSteer framework, we conduct experiments on two categories of personalization tasks: personalized content generation and preference alignment.

-\paragraph{Personalized content generation} We utilize two established benchmarks Cogenesis~\cite{cogenesis} and Longlamp~\cite{longlamp}.
+To demonstrate the versatility of our CoSteer framework, we conduct extensive experiments on \textbf{eight} datasets spanning two major categories of personalization tasks: personalized content generation and preference alignment. \paragraph{Personalized content generation} We utilize two established benchmarks, Cogenesis~\citep{cogenesis} and LongLaMP~\citep{longlamp}.
 Cogenesis provides summarized user profiles and past experiences, with the aim of generating highly personalized content.
 We evaluate on its official test set.
-Longlamp focuses on personalized long-form generation, where each writing query includes ground truth responses and the user's previous writing records.
-We augment each instance with the top-5 relevant historical records retrieved by \texttt{bge-reranker-v2-m3}~\cite{bgem3} as its personal context.
-We conduct experiments on the official test sets of three constituent tasks: abstract generation~\cite{abstract}, review writing~\cite{review}, and topic writing~\cite{topicwriting}.
+LongLaMP focuses on personalized long-form generation, where each writing query includes ground truth responses and the user's previous writing records.
+We augment each instance with the top-5 relevant historical records retrieved by \texttt{bge-reranker-v2-m3}~\citep{bgem3} as its personal context.
+We conduct experiments on the official test sets of three constituent tasks: abstract generation~\citep{abstract}, review writing~\citep{review}, and topic writing~\citep{topicwriting}.

-\paragraph{Preference alignment} We evaluate on four datasets: Helpsteer~\cite{helpsteer}, Truthful QA~\cite{truthfulqa}, UltraChat~\cite{ultrachat}, and Personal Preference Eval~\cite{gao2024linearalignmentclosedformsolution}.
+\paragraph{Preference alignment} We evaluate on four datasets: HelpSteer~\citep{helpsteer}, Truthful QA~\citep{truthfulqa}, UltraChat~\citep{ultrachat}, and Personal Preference Eval~\citep{gao2024linearalignmentclosedformsolution}.
 These datasets require generating content aligned with explicitly stated user preferences.
 Due to the large scale of these datasets, we randomly sample 200 test instances from each dataset.